endoflife-date/endoflife.date/products/centos-stream.md

 ---

 > [CentOS Stream](https://www.centos.org/centos-stream/) is a continuously delivered Linux
-> distribution that tracks just ahead of Red Hat Enterprise Linux (RHEL) development,
+> distribution that tracks just ahead of Red Hat Enterprise Linux (RHEL) development, positioned as
-> positioned as a midstream between Fedora Linux and RHEL.
+> a midstream between Fedora Linux and RHEL.

-CentOS Stream is the upstream CentOS variant and contains content that is planned for the next minor release of Red Hat Enterprise Linux.
+CentOS Stream is the upstream [CentOS](/centos) variant and contains content that is planned for the next minor release of [Red Hat Enterprise Linux (RHEL)](/rhel).

 CentOS Stream only has major versions, no minor versions.
 Its support ends when its corresponding RHEL release leaves full support.

-For information about CentOS, go to [our CentOS page](/centos).
+Support information for CentOS are available on the [CentOS page](/centos).